evcaho/attendee-notes/https/github.com/evcaho/evcaho.md

 - authority and influence don't derive from your resume but from action and impact

 Authority and influence are ours for the taking if we focus on the user.

+# Elevating the Hedgehog: Creativity in Tech Writing
+Tana Franko

+FOX = left brain: analysis, text
+HEDGEHOG =right brain: synthesis, context

+society is very logic-based (increasingly) ex: kindergarten (testing, all-day), child's play (unstructured, becoming more structured, adult-led)
+If your job is easily automated, not empathetic, then it's easy to be outsourced or computerized

+Conceptual age: integration and ELEVATING THE HEDGEHOG (making conscious use of creative skills) you are a designer: take time from reaction driven days to strengthen hedgehog brains
+Aptitudes: design, empathy, story, play, symphony, meaning

+question 1: what's one thing that brings meaning or purpose to you at work? question 2: what's one thing you'll take away from your experience at Write the Docs?